deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/redis/others.md

 ## Redis Time Series

 Redis TimeSeries simplifies the use of Redis for time-series use cases like IoT, stock prices, and telemetry.
 With RedisTimeSeries, ingest and query millions of metrics and events per second using an optimal data structure.
 Advanced techniques such as downsampling and aggregation ensure a small memory footprint without impacting performance.
-Use a variety of queries for visualization and monitoring with built-in connectors to popular tools like Grafana, Prometheus, and Telegraf.- Downsampling and retention
+Use a variety of queries for visualization and monitoring with built-in connectors to popular tools like Grafana, Prometheus, and Telegraf.

+- Downsampling and retention
 - Aggregation, range queries, and special counter operations

 https://redislabs.com/redis-enterprise/redis-time-series